dangooddd/pyrepl.nvim/README.md

 })
 ```

-To use this workflow, you need to install kernels globally:
+To use kernel in that case, you need to install it globally:

 ```bash
 # from kernel virtual environment
 python -m ipykernel install --user --name {kernel_name}
 ```

-### Use a built-in Pygments style instead
+### Use a built-in Pygments style

 If you do not like the treesitter-based REPL colors, disable it and pick a built-in Pygments theme: